Looking for a new job and worried about a pre-employment background check?

-The new law was signed by the energizer governor Jerry Brown, who has always been a strong consumer advocate.
-It actually states: “An employer or prospective employer shall not use a consumer credit report for employment purposes unless . . . ”
+The new law was signed by the “energizer” Governor Jerry Brown, who has always been a strong consumer advocate.
+The law actually states: “An employer or prospective employer shall not use a consumer credit report for employment purposes unless . . . ”

 The exceptions generally apply to positions that deal with a lot of money, assets, or high level of trust, such as authorization to transfer company or client funds between accounts.
 They actually make sense, and the new section 1024.5 is expected to drastically reduce the use of credit reports in California employment screening.

 At least 6 other states have similar laws, including Hawaii, Washington, Oregon, Illinois, Maryland and Connecticut. – See more at: http://www.littler.com/publication-press/publication/california-joins-states-restricting-use-credit-reports-employment-purp#sthash.CxXTtB5k.dpuf

 Take a copy of the law with you to the interview if you want.
 An employer must give you notice if they intend to use a credit report in the hiring process, even if it is legal.
 You have a right to an exact copy of what the employer sees, at the time they get to see it.

 Criminal history checks are a common screening tool used by employers.
 They are referred to by state and Federal Law as “Investigative Consumer Reports”.